Smok1e/buttex-storage-api/docs/src/methods/storage/get_files_list.md

 | user_id       | Int           | Owner id                 |
 | user_name     | String        | Owner username           |
 | user_nickname | String        | Owner nickname           |

+Also, each `files` array item will have `lifetime` field set to `null` or to an integer value, represeting time in seconds after which the file will be deleted counting from `creation_time`.

 > ### Remarks
 > - If `parent_directory_id` parameter is not passed, then method will return